xnaut97/CommandBuilder/README.md

                 //Add sub command
                 .addSubCommand(new YourSubCommand1(), new YourSubCommand2())
-                //You don't need to use color code '§' , i already parse it inside .setNoConsoleAllowMeessage("&cOnly player can execute this command")
+                //You don't need to use color code '§' , i already parse it inside .setNoConsoleAllowMessage("&cOnly player can execute this command")
                 //When player don't have permission to use sub command .setNoPermissionsMessage("&cYou don't have permission to use this command")
                 //When player's input not match any sub command